Chart Color Schemes

 The labour market performance in Kurri Kurri - Abermain lags significantly behind most other regions nationally

-Kurri Kurri - Abermain has a balanced workforce with white and blue collar jobs, dominated by manufacturing and industrial sectors.
-Its unemployment rate is 5.5%.
+Kurri Kurri - Abermain has a balanced workforce with white and blue collar employment.
+Manufacturing and industrial sectors are strongly represented, with an unemployment rate of 5.3% as of September 2025.

 Frequently Asked Questions - Employment